Mallick17/Ansible/README.md

   - The notify keyword tells Ansible to notify the handler (`restart nginx`) when the Update Nginx configuration task is successful.
   - The handler restarts Nginx to apply the changes.
 ---
-### A script to install service, once it is installed it has to botify to start the service by using handlers section.